 Please notify Director of Human Resources Cathy Metz to make request for an accommodation.
 Please do not disclose the reason for the accommodation initially.
 Cathy will contact you if more information is needed in regard to the request.

-When traveling off of campus, should staff self-isolate for any period of time before returning to campus?
+When traveling off of campus for College business, should staff self-isolate for any period of time before returning to campus?